 - Request that the student complete and submit a Release and Indemnification form (IV9.a) to you before coming to campus.
 Store this waiver according to your department policy.

-- Once work permit is obtained, visiting researchers must e-mail firstname.lastname@example.org with their letter of invitation attached.
-This must be done prior to arriving on campus.
+- After arrival in Canada, visiting researchers must e-mail email@example.com with their letter of invitation and work permit attached.
 Since visiting researchers are not students, the International Centre will help them to access:

 - A sponsored computer account